 Communication complexity / Eyal Kushilevitz, Noam Nisan

-68Q04, Theory of computing, Classical models of computation (Turing machines, etc.)
+68Q04, Computer science - Theory of computing, Classical models of computation

 In this monograph two experts in the field develop an almost complete picture of the various aspects of communication complexity and its applications.
 Communication complexity deals with the problem of what to communicate rather than of how to communicate (as in information and coding theory).
 The aim is always for several parties to solve a certain task, where the parties involved don't have full information about the input.
 The question is, how many bits of communication are necessary and sufficient to jointly solve the task.
 (Zentralblatt)